LibreCAD/docs/guides/annotate.rst

 .. actual image size 768px x 288px

-s with many other aspects of a :ref:`drawing's setup <drawing-setup>`, there are some generally accepted values for dimensioning:
+As with many other aspects of a :ref:`drawing's setup <drawing-setup>`, there are some generally accepted values for dimensioning:

 .. csv-table::
     :widths: 40, 20, 20, 20